Alí Solís: Pittsburgh Pirates

 On October 25, 2012, the Pittsburgh Pirates claimed Solís off waivers and then outrighted him to the minors.

 Tampa Bay Rays

 Solis signed a minor league deal with the Tampa Bay Rays on November 21, 2013.
-His contract was selected from the Triple-A Durham Bulls on May 27, 2014, and for the season he was hitless in six at bats.
+His contract was selected from the Triple-A Durham Bulls on May 27, 2014, and for the Rays he was hitless in six at-bats.

 Los Angeles Dodgers

 On December 19, 2014, Solís signed a minor league contract with the Los Angeles Dodgers that included an invitation to Major League spring training.
-Solís left the team on February 21, 2015, due to a "contractual issue."
+Solís left the team on February 21, 2015, due to a "contractual issue".
 On March 16, he rejoined the Dodgers but was assigned to minor league camp.
-He was assigned to the AA Tulsa Drillers to start the season.
-He played in 69 games for Tulsa and hit .145/.175/.195 in 220 at bats before a late season recall to the Triple-A Oklahoma City Dodgers, where he hit .143 in 14 at bats in seven games.
+Solís was assigned to the Double-A Tulsa Drillers to start the season.
+He played in 69 games for Tulsa and hit .145/.175/.195 in 220 at-bats before a late season recall to the Triple-A Oklahoma City Dodgers, where he hit .143 in 14 at-bats in seven games.